 Q: How do I download Office for my MAC or PC?

-A: As a current Logan University Student you have the ability to install a copy of Office 2013 on up to 5 computers (PC or MAC).
-Once you have graduated or are no longer a current student, access to the applications will be disabled.
+A: As a current Logan University Student you have the ability to install a copy of Microsoft Office on up to 5 computers (PC or MAC).
+Once you have graduated or are no longer a current student, access to the applications are disabled.
 Please click here for detailed instructions.

 Q: How do I download Office for my iPad?

-A: As a current Logan University Student you have the ability to install Office for iPad apps on up to 5 devices.
+A: As a current student you have the ability to install Office for iPad apps on up to 5 devices.
 Once you have graduated or are no longer a current student, access to the applications will be disabled.
-To download the apps go to the App store from your device and search for each individual app: “Word”, “Excel”, “PowerPoint”, “OWA”, “One Note”.
+To download the apps go to the App store from your device and search for each individual app: “Word”, “Excel”, “PowerPoint”, “Outlook”, “One Note”.
 The apps are free to install but will require your Logan email address and password to use.

 Q: Who can I contact for IT support?

-A: For support with any of Logan’s Technology services please call or email the help desk at 636-207-2475 / firstname.lastname@example.org.
+A: For support with any of Logan’s technology services please call or email the help desk at 636-207-2475 or Help@logan.edu.